Should I start releasing YouTube content? I'm considering it! Vote by subscribing to my presently-empty channel and turning on notifications!

 Diagram from Cell Press

-Primary hallmarks (causes of damage)
+Primary Hallmarks (root causes of cellular damage)

 Genome instability - damage to DNA that can lead to mutations and cancer.